alexandroid000/talks/qual/qual.md

 > adversaries... it is critical to build tools to help us make machine learning
 > more reliable 'in the wild.'" -- Percy Liang

 Problem Formulation
 -------------------

+What does it mean for a training point to be *influential*?

+. . .

 For a given learned model (with known loss function):